GLOBAL TERMS AND CONDITIONS FOR SALE OF PRODUCTS, PROVISION OF SERVICES AND COMPLETE SOLUTIONS (GTC)

 13.16.
 The Customer shall keep confidentiality regarding information provided by ComAp which is not generally known to the public and is or should be reasonably understood to be confidential.
 If a separate non-disclosure agreement has been concluded between ComAp and the Customer before the execution of the Agreement, the Customer is obliged to follow the rules agreed therein.

-13.17.
-The Customer is obliged to follow the applicable legislation, technical standards, manuals and all other Documentation relating to the use of the Product in a real environment.
+13.18.
+The Customer is obliged to follow the applicable legislation, technical standards, manuals and all other documentation relating to the use of the Product in a real environment.

-13.20.
-ComAp´s Products shall comply with current version of i) EU Directive of the restriction of the use of certain hazardous substances in electrical and electronic equipment, as amended (RoHS) and laws related to the sourcing and use of conflict minerals and ii) EU Regulation concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) the Customer may contact ComAp in relation to the RoHS´s and REACH´s Product compliance questions through her/his Sales Channel.
+13.28.
+ComAp´s Products shall comply with the current version of i) EU Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment, as amended (RoHS) and laws related to the sourcing and use of conflict minerals and ii) EU Regulation concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) the Customer may contact ComAp in relation to the RoHS´s and REACH´s Product compliance questions through her/his Sales Channel.

 14.1.
 This GTC are an integral part of the Contract for Work govern the commercial relationships between ComAp and the Customer for the ComAp Complete Solutions.